raulmonti/FIG/tests/parser/README.txt

 TODO    Test modules for parallel compatibility (disjoint output labels).
 TODO    AUTOMATIC tests instead of counterexample texts that we have for the
         parser.
+TODO    Full syntactic support for Carlos clock distributions.
+TODO    Improve efficiency and correctness by using const when needed and avoid
+        copying when not needed.